marianne-s/Multimedia-fugacity-models-Level1/README.md

 # Multimedia-fugacity-models-Level1
-Level 1 model for the Environmental Chemistry course.
+Level 1 model for the Environmental Chemistry course in the University of Amsterdam.

 A Level I simulation is designed to model, in a simple first step way, the repartition of a chemical component on different environmental medium.